appcoreopc/cello/README.md

 ### Guidelines

 Run the aplication.

-Next create some sample datasets, send an empty post request
+Next,to create some sample datasets, send an empty post request

-Create a POST with the following to http://localhost/user {
+Create a POST with the following to http://localhost/user

+(json / body content)
+{

 }

-To Retrieve records, create a GET request to http://localhost/user {
+To Retrieve records, fire a GET request to http://localhost/user {
   "TotalRecordRequested" : 4
 }

-Or your can use
+Or your can use to run name based query.

 {
   "firstname" : "",